spessasus/spessasynth_core/docs/extra/all-npm-exports.md

 ### Related Enums

-- modulatorSouces - an enum for modulator sources as defined in SF2 specification.
+- modulatorSources - an enum for modulator sources as defined in SF2 specification.
 - modulatorCurveTypes - an enum for modulator curve types as defined in the SF2 specification.
 - generatorTypes - an enum for all the generators in the SF2 specification, along with a few internal ones.
 - generatorLimits - an object, the key specifies the type, the value is min, max and def (default) values for this generator.
 - sampleTypes - all `sfSampleType`s defined in the SF2 specification.
-- DLSSources - an enum for DLS sources as defined in the DLS level 2 specification.
+- dlsSources - an enum for DLS sources as defined in the DLS level 2 specification.
-- DLSDestinations - an enum for DLS destinations as defined in the DLS level 2 specification.
+- dlsDestinations - an enum for DLS destinations as defined in the DLS level 2 specification.

 ## MIDI

-- MIDI - the MIDI file parser.
-- MIDISequenceData - the parent class of BasicMIDI, containing all the information without the memory-intensive track and embedded sound bank data.
 - BasicMIDI - the base class for MIDI sequences.
 - MIDIBuilder - the MIDI file builder.
 - MIDIMessage - represents a single MIDI/meta/sysEx event.
-- RMIDINFOChunks - an enum for RMIDI info chunk data.
+- rmidInfoChunks - an enum for RMIDI info chunk data.

 ### Related enums

-- RMIDIINFOChunks - all the default RMIDI info chunk codes.
+- rmidInfoChunks - all the default RMIDI info chunk codes.
 - midiControllers - an enum for all MIDI controllers.
-- messageTypes - an enum for all the MIDI event status bytes recognized.
+- midiMessageTypes - an enum for all the MIDI event status bytes recognized.

 ### Others

 - IndexedByteArray - an Uint8Array with an internal counter called `currentIndex`.
 Extensively used in the library.
 - audioToWav - a function that converts PCM audio data to a WAV file.
 - SpessaSynthLogging - a function to control log output of the library.
-- SpessaSynthCoreUtils - some utilites and byte functions of the library, used by `spessasynth_lib` and might be useful for your project too!
+- SpessaSynthCoreUtils - some utilities and byte functions of the library, used by `spessasynth_lib` and might be useful for your project too!